carycorreia/GCD_Course_Assignment/Codebook.md

     -Y_train.txt      --> activity train data..note:  these are coded variable from activities 1 to 6
     -X_train.txt      --> measure readings from teh participants  7,352 obs across 66 measures

-and to create a tidy data set from it.
 ===========================================================
 #### Transformations overview
 The subject_test file lists each participant by number: